kubernetes/sig-release/release-team/role-handbooks/release-notes/README.md

 - [LWKD](http://lwkd.info) *(consider contributing to LWKD as part of your role)*
 - [Kubernetes Documentation Style Guide](https://kubernetes.io/docs/contribute/style/style-guide/)

+## Debugging Tips

+If you are having trouble running the `krel` tool, here are some common issues and solutions:

+1. Try running with `--log-level=debug` or `--log-level=trace` to get more information about what is going wrong.

+Checkout the documentation for the [krel `release-notes` subcommand](https://github.com/kubernetes/release/blob/master/docs/krel/release-notes.md).

 ## TODOs

-Update this section at the end of each release for the next Release Notes Team.

-### Post 1.17 TODOs
+As a Release Notes shadow, if you are interested in contributing to the improvement of the release notes process, consider the following areas of improvement:

+#### Github Workflow to Detect Common Release Note Issues

+- yaml linter to block invalid yaml merging in from manually edited release notes
+- spell check based on dictionary of common Kubernetes terms
+- check for correct punctuation in release notes
+- check for incorrect tense in release notes

+#### Release Notes tool to automatically process language
-#### If any team members have NLP experience

-Implement functionality in release-notes tool to automatically process language in generated release notes file
+If any team members have NLP experience, implement functionality in release-notes tool to automatically process language in generated release notes file

 Goals:

 - Generate uniform style across release notes (ie. past tense, formatting)
 - Decrease copy editing time

+#### Krel tool improvements

+- Update krel tool to show progress of how many PRs to review are left and other bugs